 To qualify, you need a no-cost Home Energy Assessment where an Energy Specialist verifies your existing windows.
 This guarantees only ENERGY STAR certified windows are eligible for rebate.

-The rebate application deadline is January 31, 2026, for window replacements done in 2025.
+The rebate application deadline is January 31, 2026, for window replacements completed in 2025.

 Eligibility Criteria for Window Replacement Rebates